Share Your HT4550i Story to receive $200 back in credit!Read More

-Have you ever connected an external monitor to your Mac only to find colors do not look the same?
+Have you ever connected an external monitor to your Mac device only to find colors do not look the same?
 The same background image on your desktop looks just slightly different on the external monitor, and it just does not feel right.
-That is because the external display is working with a different color space than the one on your Mac, so colors render differently.
+That is because the external display is working with a different color space than the one on your Mac screen, so colors render differently.

 So how do you fix this problem?
 Usually, calibrating your monitors and using the same color space would be enough, but there is just one small problem.
 Most of the latest Mac hardware uses a color space called Display P3, which is custom made by Apple.

 Color scientists at BenQ have fine-tuned a color mode in the latest DesignVue and PhotoVue monitors designed to minimize the visual differences between your Mac device and the external display.
 M-book mode performs precise color matching and is particularly useful for dual-monitor use, where your MacBook® display and external monitor work together.

 We will notify you when the product becomes available.